cargo-nextest¶

 - Cross-platform

-Use nextest on Linux, Mac, Windows, and elsewhere.
+Runs on Linux, Mac, Windows, and other Unix-like systems.
 Download binaries or build it from source.

 - Open source, widely trusted

-Nextest powers Rust development at every scale, from independent open source projects to the world's largest technology companies.
+Powers Rust development at every scale, from independent open source projects to the world's largest tech companies.

 - State-of-the-art, made with love